 • Substantial character accommodation, ideal as a base for walking holidays or touring the Cotswolds, for gatherings of family or friends.

-• Apartments One & Two have a common & exclusive entrance at street level, so very private & works well for a larger group.
+• Apartments One & Two (up to 9 or 10 guests) have a common & exclusive entrance at street level, so very private & works well for a larger group.
 Total of four double, twin or superking bedrooms, with additional single bed in the largest bedroom, & two shower rooms.
 The kitchen of the larger apartment is equipped to accommodate up to twelve guests, with dining table to accommodate eight to ten, & together with the living room area is an excellent space to serve as the entertaining room for both apartments.

-• Apartment Four has a separate entrance at street level, accommodating up to three guests in the triple room (kingsize double plus single), with double sofabed or campbed for a fourth guest.
+• Apartment Four (3 or 4 guests) has a separate entrance at street level, accommodating up to three guests in the triple room (kingsize double plus single), with pocket spring mattress on futon base or campbed for a fourth guest.
 Family bathroom with shower over bath.

 Bell House is ideally situated to enjoy the convenience of a short walk to the shops, cafe's, & nightlife of the town centre, or, equally within a few minutes walk in the other direction, the peace and quiet of scenic walks up to the Commons, a recognised Area of Outstanding Natural Beauty, with some excellent country pubs & restaurants.
 Being quite literally on the doorstep of the junction of the two Cotswolds Canals, the locality has an additional dimension as the canals are being restored as a leisure waterway stretching from the Thames to the Severn, with interesting walks along the canal system in assorted stages of restoration.